em0lar/em0lar/README.md

 ### Hey there

-I'm em0lar, I'm queer.
+I'm em0lar, I'm queer and very cute.
 You may also know me as Leo.
 You can find most of my projects on [git.labcode.dev](https://git.labcode.dev/em0lar) even if they aren't here.

 I'm nonbinary.
 My English pronouns are **they/them**.
 In general I prefer gender neutral pronouns, but if your language doesn't support them you may use both binary pronouns.